airbytehq/airbyte/docs/integrations/sources/strava.md

 # Strava

 This page guides you through the process of setting up the Strava source connector.

+## Prerequisites

+Scopes:
+* `activity:read_all`

 ## Setup guide
 ### Step 1: Set up Strava